Why Hire a SEO / PPC Agency or Company Over a Freelancer?

 1. Freelancers have more experience (according to some research)!
 The Brighton Search Engine Optimisation Conference 2013 UK Salary Survey (http://www.brightonseo.com/2013-uk-seo-search-marketing-salary-survey/) suggests freelance SEOs may have longer professional experience (an average of 5 years) in SEO consultancy than agency staff (or in-house SEOs).

-For example, in my case I have over 9 years professional experience (nearly twice the average freelance SEO's professional experience) and with well over twice the professional experience of the average agency / in-house SEO staff member according to the above survey.
+For example, in my case I have over 11 years professional experience (well twice the average freelance SEO's professional experience) and over thrice the professional experience of the average agency / in-house SEO staff member according to the above survey.
 The senior manager (even director) at your agency may only have a maximum of 3.5 years experience according to the above survey!?

 If you had a website before 2011 and since that time you've had search engine issues (e.g. a drop in search engine rankings or a formal penalty from Google), you need an experienced professional to help you understand and deal with any legacy effects of previous SEO work (e.g. sites affected by the Google's 'Panda' and 'Penguin' algorithm updates) .
 Your SEO advisor needs to know about the whole range of old SEO techniques (including illegal methods that have been and are used) and the possible ongoing issues that may remain to to this day (e.g articles on article syndication sites continuing to be syndicated on new sites).

 Need I go on?

 2. Usually when you work with a freelancer the person who you speak to about the work is the person that did the work so there is a direct chain of accountability, reporting and feedback .
 At an agency (however small) the person you speak to can be an account manager whose focus will be on customer service, sales and the financial arrangement and most likely didn't do the work themself.

 3. Freelancers may be able to work more flexibly (outside of the contracted agreement) than an agency.